mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Rukt’hao Iaychi

 Required:Required: Streetwise, Investigate, Persuade.
 Reward:Reward: Cr.
-1,000/day plus a favour from his clan.
+1,000/day plus a favor from his clan.
 Player’s Information:Player’s Information: Iaychi is a rukt’hao , an Aslan law enforcement agent for hire.
 He is a hard-bitten, two-fisted private investigator who happens to be a seven foot tall space lion.
 His current cases